Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; YouSim Launches Identity Simulation on X.md

 *Keep reading for max context, or [[ARCHIVED; YouSim Launches Identity Simulation on X#^393e71|jump ahead to learn how to get started]].*
 # Caught in the Memetic Hurricane
-The [full story](https://x.com/courtlandleer/status/1849592301472919986) deserves (and will get) it's own blog post, but several days ago, Plastic Labs found itself in the middle of what Claude would call 'extreme cognitive weather patterns.'
+The [full story](https://x.com/courtlandleer/status/1849592301472919986) deserves it's own blog post, but several days ago, Plastic Labs found itself in the middle of what Claude would call 'extreme cognitive weather patterns.'

 An anonymous actor launched a pump.fun token inspired by a demo called [YouSim](https://yousim.ai) we created a few months ago[^1]. [[YouSim; Explore The Multiverse of Identity|YouSim is a CLI game]] that lets you simulate any identity you can dream up--real or fictional, local or xeno, entity or artifact.